G-III (GIII)

 G-III’s primary competitors include Ralph Lauren (NYSE:RL), VF Corp (NYSE:VFC), owner of The North Face and Timberland, and Capri Holdings (NYSE:CPRI), owner of Michael Kors and Versace.

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Regrettably, G-III’s sales grew at a weak 1.5% compounded annual growth rate over the last five years.
-This was below our standards and is a tough starting point for our analysis.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Unfortunately, G-III’s 3.9% annualized revenue growth over the last five years was sluggish.
+This fell short of our benchmark for the consumer discretionary sector and is a tough starting point for our analysis.

 Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
-G-III’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+G-III’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 1.2% annually.
+G-III Year-On-Year Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to decline by 1.6% over the next 12 months, a slight deceleration versus the last two years.
-This projection is underwhelming and implies its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
+This projection is underwhelming and indicates its newer products and services will not catalyze better top-line performance yet.

 6. Operating Margin

-G-III’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 9.1% over the last two years.
-This profitability was mediocre for a consumer discretionary business and caused by its suboptimal cost structure.
+G-III’s operating margin has been trending down over the last 12 months and averaged 8.9% over the last two years.
+The company’s profitability was mediocre for a consumer discretionary business and shows it couldn’t pass its higher operating expenses onto its customers.

 7. Earnings Per Share